best viewing spots Children's Gasparilla Parade

 If it’s in the budget, we recommend upgrading your day to a reserved seat at the Children’s Gasparilla Parade.
 It’ll be less crowded and you’ll better luck getting beads.

-Bleachers are great, but not exactly the safest thing for a group of rambunctious little ones which is why we prefer the First Mate seats which are a single-row of folding chairs along the route.
+Bleachers are great, but not exactly the safest thing for a group of rambunctious little ones which is why we prefer the First Mate seats.

 We also love that there is plenty of room for strollers and wagons behind the First Mate chairs.
-New this year, you are able to select your seat!
+New this year, you are able to select your seat and they’ve added a second row to keep bigger groups closer together.

 Reserved seating is primarily along the water side from Bay to Bay to Howard Avenue, but you can get a spot on the grassy median on the land side of the parade along the entire route with the exception of the areas where the tents are set up.